ThomasMTT/archcat-linux/README.md

-# Archcat - An Arch Linux-based Distribution
+# Archcat - An Arch Linux Installer
-Welcome to Archcat, a lightweight and customizable Linux distribution based on Arch Linux.
+Welcome to Archcat, a lightweight Arch Linux installer.
 Archcat is designed to provide a streamlined installation process while offering a flexible and robust system.
-This README will guide you through the setup process and provide troubleshooting tips.

 ## Table of Contents
 1. [Project Overview](#project-overview)